peterweissdk/ansible/README.md

 Ajust hosts and ansible.cfg in /etc/ansible/ to your needs

-Ceck if all the nodes listed in the inventory are alive by running the command below
+Check if all the nodes listed in the inventory are alive by running the command below

 ```sh
 $ ansible all -m ping